rahulsoftgeek/OpenResty_project/README.md

     -p 8082:8082 \
     gargrahulcs/openresty:tag
 ```
-If everything works fine then you should able to see APIs at `localhost:8082\api\emp`.
+If everything works fine then you should able to send requests at `localhost:8082\api\emp`.

 ### API Information